iamSShan/live-lens/README.md

 uvicorn app:app --host 127.0.0.1 --port 8000 --reload
 ```

+When not running through run.py: Just make sure you have some photo in faces folder and and run `python face_db_builder.py` directly to generate face_encodings.pkl file.

-Open your browser and go to: http://localhost:8000 or http://<your-ip>:3000
+To access, open your browser and go to: http://localhost:8000 or http://<your-ip>:3000

 ## 📁 Project Structure